loomnetwork/loom-sdk-documentation/docs/en/mainnet-plasma.md

 const contractAddr = await client.getContractAddressAsync('loomcoin-gateway')
 ```

+**Top 100 ERC20 smart contracts deployed to Loom**

+We've already deployed to Loom the top 100 smart contracts.
+See the full list [here](top-erc20s.html).

 **EthCoin**

-If you transfer Eth to your Extdev account, it'll get deposited into the EthCoin contract:
+If you transfer Eth to your Plasmachain account, it'll get deposited into the EthCoin contract:

 Instantiate the contract like this: